Intervention Thresholds

 • Biting adult mosquitoes active.

-• Selected traps in Goshen Elementary, Genola, Wild Wings, Camelot, Provo Bay, and Inlet Park will serve as early sentinel traps for WNV.
-These areas have historically caught mosquitoes infected with WNV.
+• Utilize sentinel traps in areas like Goshen Elementary, Genola, Wild Wings, Camelot, Provo Bay, and Inlet Park, which have historically detected WNV-infected mosquitoes.

-• Conduct a resistance study using CDC bottle Bio Asay or caged field trails to assess the level of resistance found in the mosquito populations for the adulticides we use.
+• Conduct resistance studies using CDC bottle bioassays or caged field trials to assess mosquito resistance to adulticides.

 • Action: